 Clinical Data Representation Interface

-The query results retrieved by using the FBDQM-based query execution engine in Figure 8 are represented using the following three formats: (1) the number of retrieved patients shown beside the nodes of the graphical flowchart, (2) the table-based patient list, and (3) the distribution information shown in the graphical pie chart.
+The query results retrieved by using the FBDQM-based query execution engine inare represented using the following three formats: (1) the number of retrieved patients shown beside the nodes of the graphical flowchart, (2) the table-based patient list, and (3) the distribution information shown in the graphical pie chart.

 Following the query execution of one node, the number of patients retrieved by the query operation is displayed dynamically beside the node in the flowchart.
-For example, in Figure 9, the number 1000 beside the degree decision node and the number 129 beside the Degree A node indicate the number of patients who satisfied the query criteria described in these nodes.
+For example, in, the number 1000 beside the degree decision node and the number 129 beside the Degree A node indicate the number of patients who satisfied the query criteria described in these nodes.
 The detailed query result of each node can be viewed upon the completion of the overall query executions of all nodes.
 The users can then select one node in the flowchart, and the detailed query result of that node, such as the table-based retrieved patient list of that node, is displayed.
-When a selected node has several branch child nodes, the distribution of the query results in each child node is presented using a graphical pie chart (Figures 9 and 10).
-For example, the distribution of the query results in the degree decision node is shown in the graphical pie chart in Figure 9 [ie, Degree A=129/1000 (12.90%), Degree B=348/1000 (34.80%), and Degree C=523/1000 (52.30%)].
+When a selected node has several branch child nodes, the distribution of the query results in each child node is presented using a graphical pie chart ( and ).
+For example, the distribution of the query results in the degree decision node is shown in the graphical pie chart in [ie, Degree A=129/1000 (12.90%), Degree B=348/1000 (34.80%), and Degree C=523/1000 (52.30%)].

 Evaluation of Functionality and Performance

 The liver domain was selected because the clinicians who collaborated in this study are liver experts, and the related research topics are relevant to the treatment of liver cancer.
 The degree of liver damage is a critical factor in the selection of appropriate treatment strategies.
 Therefore, query tasks related to the treatment strategies of liver cancer and classifying the degree of liver damage were selected to evaluate the functionality and performance of the proposed system.